Board of Directors

 Yalda Modabber – Executive Director

 Yalda Modabber is Golestan’s Executive Director.
-As such, she is currently responsible for all strategic, administrative, and operational duties including program development, organizational strategy, scheduling, recruiting (staff and students), training, marketing, expansion, procurement, bookkeeping, and facility maintenance.
+As such, she is currently responsible for all strategic, administrative, and operational duties including program and curriculum development, organizational strategy, recruiting, training, marketing, expansion, and procurement.
+She also spends about 50% of her time working on Colab related projects related to helping other communities start new schools and producing teaching materials.

-Ms. Modabber, is a former molecular immunologist, and later consultant to for-profit and non-profit organizations.
-Born in Boston, Massachusetts, Ms. Modabber moved to Iran as a kindergartner and returned to the U.S. at the age of 9 years.
-As an undergraduate, Ms. Modabber majored in Psychology, with an emphasis on Child and Developmental Psychology, finishing a dual degree in Experimental Psychology and Human Biology.
-Ms. Modabber went on to pursue a career in biomedical research and spent 8 years at Harvard Medical School, first as a research associate and later as a graduate student.
-In 2000, Ms. Modabber changed her career path and became a consultant for startups, Fortune 50+ corporations and non-profit organizations as a strategist and evaluator.
+Yalda, is a former molecular immunologist, and later consultant to for-profit and non-profit organizations.
+Born in Boston, Massachusetts, Yalda moved to Iran as a kindergartner and returned to the U.S. at the age of 9 years.
+As an undergraduate, she majored in Psychology, with an emphasis on Child and Developmental Psychology, finishing a dual degree in Experimental Psychology and Human Biology.
+Yalda went on to pursue a career in biomedical research and spent 8 years at Harvard Medical School, first as a research associate and later as a graduate student.
+In 2000, Yalda changed her career path and became a consultant for startups, Fortune 50+ corporations and non-profit organizations as a strategist and evaluator.

-In 2005, Ms. Modabber, posted an ad on the Berkeley Parents Network, in search of an Iranian daycare, preschool, or co-op program for her first-born son, then two years old.
+In 2005, Yalda posted an ad on a local listserve in Berkeley, in search of an Iranian daycare, preschool, or co-op program for her first-born son, then two years old.
 She received a response from another mother that led to a weekly playgroup and eventually became Golestan.
-Ms. Modabber was hired as Golestan’s full-time Executive Director in 2008.
-Both of her sons have attended the school.
+Yalda was hired as Golestan’s full-time Executive Director in 2008.
+Both of her sons continue to attend the school.

 Golestan Community Association: